addiraw/Texas-Instrunment-IICDC/README.md

 >   [see result](https://blog.mygov.in/iicdc-2019-quarter-finals-results-and-an-introduction-to-the-evaluation-panel/)

+## 3.0 Technical Details

+### a.
+Product Brief

+The proposed design aims at increasing awareness of the people towards air pollution by providing them with the useful information such as AQI (Air Quality Index), deviation of AQI with respect to time of the day and traffic at different regions and pollution hotspots in a precise, comprehensive and graphical manner through an application with a user friendly interface.
+The information will also be represented on map through which people will be made aware about the most and least polluted regions and suggest users best possible routes.Through our data analysis system we will also be able to predict and alert public for an approaching critical situation via push notifications to prepare the citizens for necessary steps to be taken.
+The device comprises of gas sensor, dust sensor, thermal and humidity sensor, GPS and GSM module and MSP launch-pad (microcontroller).
+The device is transportable and easy to install in public transits due to its compact design and power efficiency.
+The devices will work in a synchronized network increasing the accuracy of the system.

+##  2.0 Business Details

+###  a.
+Project Abstract

+The main aim of the device is to increase public awareness towards air pollution and provide the necessary information in public domain.
+The proposed design consists of a highly transportable device which can be installed in public transit.
+The device will employ the means of multiple sensors to sample the air; the collected information will be analyzed and will be made available in public domain through a mobile application and map.
+The data will be represented in a comprehensive, graphical manner and map representation of the information will help traffic authorities to manage traffic for the public to take better routes or use public transport with respect to severity of the pollution.
+The product potentially targets the market of Public transit and private users with other modes like in-app advertisement and marketing of collected data to Data Analysis, Big data Clients and research organizations.

+### b.
+Proposed Design

+### c.
+Innovativeness of the Proposed Solution

+###  d.
+Impact of the proposed solution

+If our product is launched in the market it will definitely increase the awareness towards air pollution by providing comprehensive information and moderating the traffic by diverting heavy traffic through our Mobile's application which would suggest better routes and less polluted routes.
+It will make people take precautionary measures such as wearing pollution mask using public transport and also help responsible authorities to take necessary action for reducing air pollution by alerting for critical air condition in a region by moderating the traffic or restricting construction work which will ultimately reduce the health related problems caused by air pollution.

 ### A9G all code for different Task

     A9G Code
     Initially to send data to thingspeak simply change the API Address with your own API address

 ### Folder Information

 |Name |Purspose |